nuran-command/Assignment_DAA2/README.md

 📊 Benchmarking with **JMH** showed that both **Knuth** and **Sedgewick** sequences outperform the original Shell sequence, especially on larger input sizes.
 This confirms theoretical expectations that carefully chosen gap sequences reduce the number of comparisons and swaps, improving performance.

-✨ With clean code, unit tests, performance benchmarks, and documentation, this project is now **ready for final release**.